 λterp@HackerNotebook:/pages/homelab/$

 Inspiration for this page came from Mike Sass at Shellsharks.
+If you want to feel inspired (or depressed) don't forget to check out r/homelab.

 Desk setup